-- Are physically strong, balanced, supple and flexible. - · Have calm, confident, attentive attitudes. - Demonstrate free-flowing, comfortable gaits with regular rhythm and consistent tempo that is consistent with their - Engage the hindquarters and use the back freely, and as a consequence are light on the forehand.
+- · Are physically strong, balanced, supple, and flexible. - · Have calm, confident, attentive attitudes. - Demonstrate free-flowing, comfortable gaits with regular rhythm and consistent tempo that is consistent with their breed. - · Engage the hindquarters and use the back freely, and consequently are light on the forehand.

-APPOINTMENTS OF HORSE - For more information on tack that is acceptable in western dressage, please see the Western Riding Division of this book.
+APPOINTMENTS OF HORSE-For more information on tack that is acceptable in western dressage, please see the Western Riding Division of this book.

-Saddles - A standard western saddle as described in the "Western Appointments" section of the Western Riding Division of this book is required.
+Saddles-A standard western saddle as described in the "Western Appointments" section of the Western Riding Division of this book is required.

-Bridles - A western headstall is required.
-It may include a western cavesson (pencil bosal, braided or plain).
+Bridles-A western headstall is required.
+It may include a western cavesson (pencil bosal, braided, or plain).

-Bits - Any standard western bit is acceptable on horses of any age at any level and must be judged equally.
+Bits-Any standard western bit is acceptable on horses of any age at any level and must be judged equally.
 For more information about bits see the "Western Bits" and "Western Snaffle Bits" sections in the Western Riding Division of this book.

-- Snaffle Bits Snaffle bits may be used on any horse of any age at any level.
-If a snaffle bit is used, split reins are required, and the rider must hold one rein in each hand (right rein, right hand; left rein, left hand). - Hackamores (Bosals) Hackamores (bosals) permitted on horses of any age at any level.
-The bosal must be rounded, constructed of braided rawhide or leather, have a flexible nonmetallic core and be attached to a suitable headstall.
+- Snaffle Bits-Snaffle bits may be used on any horse of any age at any level.
+If a snaffle bit is used, split reins are required, and the rider must hold one rein in each hand (right rein, right hand; left rein, left hand). - Hackamores (Bosals)-Hackamores (bosals) are permitted on horses of any age at any level.
+The bosal must be rounded, constructed of braided rawhide or leather, have a flexible nonmetallic core and be attached to a suitable headstall. - Curb Bits-Riders using curb bits have the option of using either romal or split reins.